Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 The hornworts (Anthocerotophyta) have colonized a variety of habitats on land, although they are never far from a source of moisture.
 There are about 100 described species of hornworts.
 The dominant phase of the life cycle of hornworts is the short, blue-green gametophyte.
 The sporophyte is the defining characteristic of the group.
 It is a long and narrow pipe-like structure that emerges from the parent gametophyte and maintains growth throughout the life of the plant (Figure 14.11).

-The base of the hornwort plant has a wrinkled appearance.
-A cluster of slender green stalks with brown tips grows from this wrinkled mass.
+The base of the hornwort plant, called the thallus, has a wrinkled, leaf-like appearance.
+The sporophytes, a cluster of slender green stalks with brown tips, grow from this wrinkled mass.

 Figure 14.11 Hornworts grow a tall and slender sporophyte. (credit: modification of work by Jason Hollinger)